GalacticMoblin/Moblin.Archon/README.md

 *Weapon:* Arc Cannon

-- Primary Fire: Charges a bolt of electricity before firing, damage scales with charge.
+- Charges a bolt of electricity before firing, damage and effects scales with charge.

 *Offensive:* Charge Ball